 Be careful when answering questions – it does not hurt to pause for a moment.
 It is better for you to think through your answers in an interview, rather than blurting out an answer which essentially could be completely irrelevant to the original question asked.
 An interviewer will expect you to be nervous, so take a deep breath and think about your answer.

 It is a great idea to look into your route for getting to your interview.
 Remember that you cannot always rely on public transport to be on time.
 It is so important to get a train/bus/tube a little earlier than required to avoid any delays.
 Practice your route from the bus stop or train station before your interview.
 This way you will have the confidence on the day to head straight there without difficulty.
 When practicing your route, head towards the building to work out the entrance, and assess exactly where you will need to go on the day.

 Ensure that you are punctual for your interview.
 Try to arrive at least 10 minutes prior to your scheduled interview.
 By arriving early, you will be less flustered and more confident.
-Do your best not to be late, you do not want to arrive at an interview hot, bothered and stressed.
 However if it does get to that point where you feel that you are going to be late, call ahead to inform and apologise for your lateness as a matter of courtesy.
 A company will appreciate that you have taken the time and consideration to inform them that you are running a little behind schedule due to a transport matter out of your control.